WeatherWaterClimateServices/wwcs/WWCS/irrigation/telegramBot/README.md

     LANGUAGE    -- Language to use (defaults to "en") TIMEZONE    -- Timezone (defaults to the local timezone)

-The environment variables should be defined in a file with the name ".env", located in the directory where the bot runs.
+The environment variables should be defined in a file with the name ".env", located in /home/wwcs/wwcs.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for timezones.
 For example:

     ./WWCS/irrigation/telegramBot/.env